turnkeylinux-apps/e107/README.rst

    - Installed from upstream source code to /var/www/e107

+     **Security note**: Updates to e107 may require supervision so they **ARE NOT** configured to install automatically. e107 provide upgrade scripts as well as full installers.
+Please see `e107 documentation`_

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port 12322 - uses SSL).